wmpauli/NIVM/README.md

 Using the cloud allows you to quickly resize your virtual machine, from only sporting a dual-core CPU to several GPUs.
 It is even possible to deploy a farm of VMs for rapid speed-up.

 ### Recent developments that favor cloud computing

 - Since the advent of data-sharing initiatives, many data sets are online and can be shared by scientists.
 (Microsoft could offer to mirror the most essential of these data sets, so that their storage wouldn't have to be paid for.)
 - Increases of MRI scanner magnetic field strengths and improvements to data acquisition protocols have enabled higher-resolution data sets, requiring larger amounts of storage, and more time/cycles to process.
 - Modern analysis approaches require permutation testing, to establish empirically what the likelihood of the found results is, given that there is no true effect in the data.
 Permutation testing is computationally intensive, as the same analyses must be run 100s or 1000s of times on simulated (hypothetical) data.

 ### Reproducibility

 - VMs can be captured, and images of the VM can be downloaded.
 This will benefit efforts of increasing the reproducibility of published scientific findings.
 VM machine images will contain all the data, and analysis script need to reproduce the published results. (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4936733/)

-## Current Roadblocks for moving to cloud

-The aim of this extension is to target the following issues that may keep scientists from moving to the cloud:
-- Overhead of learning to use the cloud and determining whether it is worth the cost can be prohibitive.
-- Existing solutions require users to use a command-line interface (CLI), which is daunting for many neuroscientists.
-- Difficulty of determining the pricing model.

 # Overview of extension